Short-Time Work Allowance

 Can the employer require the employee to work more hours than what was agreed upon in the agreement for short-time working?

-No, the employer may not require an employee to work more than the agreed number of hours per week.
+Except for special circumstances, the employer may not require an employee to work more than the agreed number of hours per week.
 The short-time work allowance is intended to support the costs the employer incurs for reduced working hours.
-If the employer requires the employee to work the hours which the financial support relates to, this would be in violation of the regulations governing support, and the employer would then be required to repay the allowance.

 How are the remaining working hours allocated?

-What are the possibilities of organising skills development initiatives during the time released from work?
+What are the possibilities of organising skills development initiatives during the time released from working?

-Tillväxtverket, The Swedish Agency for Economic and Regional Growth, looks favourably upon skills development efforts during the time released from working, considering that business sector’s supply of skills and expertise is crucial for growth from a long-term perspective.
+Tillväxtverket, The Swedish Agency for Economic and Regional Growth, looks favourably upon skills development efforts during the time released from working, considering that from a long-term perspective the business sector’s supply of skills and expertise is crucial for growth.

 Is it possible for the employer to introduce short-time working and then dismiss the staff?
 Or on the other side of the coin, could the employer lay off staff and introduce short-time working for them?